Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`

 The results is then displayed in the chart by updating it.
-A good option would have been to directly create the results in the piepline before.
+A good option would have been to directly create the results in the pipeline before.
 It is typically the good practice to put all complexicity of a pipeline in it.

 ```python